garethr/jenkins-build-list/README.md

 A very simple Clojure/Noir application which hits the Jenkins API and lists recent builds for a particular job.

-This is very much a learning excercise in writing some Clojure.
+This is very much a learning exercise in writing some Clojure.
 Any hints and tips much appreciated.

 ## Configuration